openshift-instruqt/instruqt/developing-with-quarkus/kafka/06-06-deploy-kafka/assignment.md

 `Step 8:` Run the following command in **Terminal 1** to get a list of pods and then pipe the response to `grep` to filter out only those pods that have the string `names-cluster` in its name:

+(It might take a minute or so for all the pods to appear.)

 ```
 oc get pods | grep names-cluster
 ```